csmfindling/learning_variability/README.md

-<h1> Noisy Inference </h1>
+<h1> Computational variability in reinforcement learning drives exploratory decisions in volatile environments </h1>

-This is a project realised at Ecole Normale Supérieure under the supervision of Valentin Wyart and with collaborators Remi Dromnelle, Vasilisa Skvortsova and Charles Findling.
+This is a project realised at Ecole Normale Supérieure by Vasilisa Skvortsova and Charles Findling under the supervisions of Valentin Wyart and Stefano Palminteri with collaborator Remi Dromnelle.

-<h3> Summary of the paper </h3>
+<h3> Link to the paper </h3>

+Briefly, the paper investigates the presence of variability in learning and studies its impact on behavior through computational modelling and neuroimaging procedures.

 <h3> Summary of the code </h3>